-The Board undertakes a robust risk assessment of the principal and emerging risks, detailed on pages 6 and 7, facing the Company but believes that a sudden or prolonged downturn in global economies is the most significant risk facing the Company.
+The Board undertakes a robust risk assessment of the principal and emerging risks, detailed on pages 25 and 26, facing the Company but believes that a sudden or prolonged downturn in global economies is the most significant risk facing the Company.
 Such a downturn could significantly affect valuations of the Company's investments and its net asset value as well as impacting liquidity since the Company may not be able to realise its investments at a reasonable price.

-The Board believes the Company would still be viable during such a downturn since it does not have any long-term gearing obligations which might require immediate repayment, or has any obligation to pay dividends.
-The Company also holds a welldiversified portfolio of investments in various industries in order to minimise the impact of any economic shock.
+The Board believes the Company would still be viable during such a downturn, similar to that seen in the early part of the coronavirus pandemic, since it does not have any long-term gearing obligations which might require immediate repayment or has any obligation to pay dividends.
+The Company also holds a well-diversified portfolio of investments in various industries in order to minimise the impact of any economic shock.
+Specific leverage and liquidity testing was conducted during the year, including consideration of the risk of further market deterioration resulting from the coronavirus outbreak.
+The stress testing did not indicate any matters of concern.